UQ-RCC/hpc-docs/Bunya-User-Guide.md

 The Pawsey Centre has an excellent guide on how to [migrate from PBS to SLURM](https://support.pawsey.org.au/documentation/display/US/How+to+Migrate+from+PBS+Pro+to+Slurm).
 The Pawsey Centre also provides a good general overview of [job scheduling with Slurm](https://support.pawsey.org.au/documentation/display/US/Job+Scheduling) and [examples workflows](https://support.pawsey.org.au/documentation/display/US/Example+Workflows) like array jobs.

+### How to submit a job

 You would usually write a slurm script to subimit your jobs.
 Once you have a script you use `sbatch` to submit this script.
-For example if you have a script called `first-job-script` then you use
+For example if you have a script called `first-job-script` then you use<br>
-`sbatch first-job-script`
+`sbatch first-job-script`<br>
 to submit the slurm script and your job.

 Below are examples for single thread, single node but multiple threads, MPI, and array job submission scripts.